Letter of Recommendation from a DO. A letter from an MD CANNOT be accepted in lieu of a DO letter.

 |English Composition and Literature||6 semester hours|

-These basic requirements must be taken for credit and passed at an accredited college or university.
+These basic requirements must be taken for credit and passed at an accredited college or university prior to matriculation.
 Foreign coursework cannot be used to meet this requirement.
 It is strongly encouraged that applicants have a broad education background that includes behavioral science and the humanities, along with a proficiency in scientific problem solving, critical thinking and writing.

 Recommended courses to prepare for the osteopathic medical curriculum include additional humanities such as literature, philosophy or theology; communication skills such as speech, debate, or drama; additional science courses such as genetics, human physiology, human anatomy, immunology, epidemiology, etc.